pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 #[inherit(PythContract)]
 impl ProxyCallsExample {
 }
 ```

 ## Mocking Pyth

-[MockPyth](./mock.rs) is a mock contract you can use and deploy locally to mock Pyth contract behavior.
-To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds  as its argument.
-You can create encoded price feeds by calling `create_price_feed_update_data` function in the mock contract, That functions also exist in the function file.
+[MockPyth](./mock.rs) is a mock contract that can be deployed locally to simulate Pyth contract behavior.
+To set and update price feeds, call `updatePriceFeeds` and provide an array of encoded price feeds as the argument.
+Encoded price feeds can be created using the `create_price_feed_update_data` function in the mock contract, which is also available in the functions module.

 ### Releases

 We use [Semantic Versioning](https://semver.org/) for our releases.
-In order to release a new version of this package and publish it to npm, follow these steps:
+To release a new version of this package and publish it to npm, follow these steps:

-1. Run `npm version <new version number> --no-git-tag-version`.
-This command will update the version of the package.
-Then push your changes to github.
+1. Run `npm version <new version number> --no-git-tag-version` to update the package version, then push your changes to GitHub.
-2. Once your change is merged into `main`, create a release with tag `v<new version number>` like `v1.5.2`, and a github action will automatically publish the new version of this package to npm.
+2. Once the change is merged into `main`, create a release with the tag `v<new version number>`, such as `v1.5.2`.
+A GitHub action will automatically publish the new version of the package to npm.